Henry Gladwin: Career

+Illustration of Odawa chief Pontiac visiting Gladwin at Fort Detroit.

 Chief Pontiac of the Ottawas planned to take Fort Detroit, but Gladwin got wind of the plan.
 One romantic theory suggests that a Native American woman in love with Gladwin informed him of it.
 When Pontiac arrived at Fort Detroit, the British were ready.
 This made Pontiac retreat and set up a siege instead of taking over the fort.
 In Michigan, Gladwin County is named after Major Henry Gladwin.
 The county was named in 1831 and organized in 1875.

 Marriage and children

 In 1762 he married Frances Beridge,(1741–1817) a daughter of Rev. John Beridge. of Barkston, Lincolnshire, by his 2nd wife Susan Rutter.
 By Frances he had children, ten of whom survived, including: